orassayag/starter-kits/starter-kits/project-server-JSON-files---client-hooks-redux-thunk/server/INSTRUCTIONS.md

 ===================
 1. Unzip the 'dist.rar' file and place it on the 'src/dist' directory (Note: not to be 'src/dist/dist').
 2. Open the project in IDE (Current to 14/03/2021 I'm using VSCode).
-3. In the terminal: 'npm i'.
+3. In the terminal run: 'npm i'.
-4. Once done, in the terminal: 'npm start'.
+4. Once done, in the terminal run: 'npm start'.

 ## Author